Chicago-Linguistic-Society/cls/conference.md

 The conference program can found here: [<a href="http://chicagolinguisticsociety.org/public/CLS_59_Schedule_Apr5.pdf">PDF</a>].
 (Last Updated: April 5, 2023).

+## Invited Talks

+* Chris Kennedy - <a href="http://chicagolinguisticsociety.org/public/cls59_abstracts/kennedy.pdf">Zeroing in on exclusively exclusive content</a>
+* Line Mikkelsen - Hyperraising in Kalaallisut
+* Prerna Nadathur - Causal dependence in actuality inferences: the implicativity of enough and too predicates
+* Richard Comption - Disagreeing about Agreement in Inuktitut
+* Troy Messick - The locality of cross-clausal A-operations: A view from Telug

 # Registration

 Registration is now open for CLS 59!
 If you plan to attend, please fill out <a href="https://forms.gle/3HRJhQF2D8Kv8bmYA">this form</a>.
 Registration rates are as follows: